-In Alabama, it is important for families to plan for both flooding events and hurricanes.
+In Mississippi, it is important for families to plan for both flooding events and hurricanes.
 When you put your evacuation plan together, here are some things to consider:

-- Stay alert, stay calm and be informed (tuning in to local radio and television is important).
-Create an evacuation plan and review it with your family every year. - Evacuation procedures for a hurricane will differ from those of a flooding event.
+• Stay alert, stay calm and be informed (tuning in to local radio and television is important).
+Create an evacuation plan and review it with your family every year.

+- Evacuation procedures for a hurricane will differ from those of a flooding event.
 You must plan for both: in a hurricane, you must protect yourself from strong winds, torrential rain and coastal inundation.
-In a flood, you must protect yourself from inundation of rising water. - Alabama Department of Transportation (ADOT) provides hurricane evacuation maps and coastal evacuation routes on handouts and on their website.
-The ALDOT website also provides information on Interstate-65 lane reversal and rest stops and welcome center along the evacuation routes.
-For the latest traffic information log onto www.dot.state.al.us.10 - Listen to your local radio and television stations carefully as there may be additional or modified directions based on the best available information at that time.
+In a flood, you must protect yourself from inundation of rising water. - Mississippi Department of Transporation (MDOT) regularly inserts evacuation maps in newspapers during hurricane season.
+These maps identify recommended routes and can help you avoid coastal inundation from a hurricane because these maps consider historical inundation from both hazards.
+Evacuation maps may be updated at any time, so do not depend on outdated versions.
+See www.gomdot.com for up-to-date evacuation maps for your area.10 - Listen to your local radio and television stations carefully as there may be additional or modified directions based on the best available information at that time.
 Mother Nature is unpredictable and a team of scientists will always be monitoring unusual conditions for public safety.
-"Local" means radio and television broadcasts specific to the area in which you live. - Your evacuation plan should consider yourself, the members of your family, those with special health needs for whom you may take responsibility (like the disabled or elderly) and your pets.
-Practice evacuation procedures with your family through yearly drills. - During an evacuation, it is important not to panic and stay calm and follow the direction of your local or state emergency management agency. - Parents should confirm with their child's school the evacuation plans that are in place, specifically, where the students will be held and for how long during each type of natural hazard.
-You should not have to drive to school to pick up your children.
+"Local" means radio and television broadcasts specific to the area in which you live.
+Television is important but may contain information that is more applicable to one area than another, because it can be broadcast across state lines and may provide more pertinent information for the area where it is based. - Your evacuation plan should consider yourself, the members of your family, those with special health needs for whom you may take responsibility (like the disabled or elderly) and your pets.
+Practice evacuation procedures with your family through yearly drills. - In an evacuation or emergency situation, all able-bodied persons (men, women and children) should be able to take care of themselves if they act calmly and with proper direction. - During flash flooding events, parents should confirm with their child's school the evacuation plans that are in place, specifically, where the students will be held and for how long during each type of natural hazard.
+You should not have to drive to school to pick up your children. - As part of your evacuation plan, consider how family members will communicate if they become separated.
+Each family member should have a list of telephone numbers, cellular phone numbers and email addresses of everyone in the family and phone numbers of a few contacts outside of the family.
+This list should be readily accessible and not require power to access (e.g., stored on a cell phone or computer).